 In terms of total trades in units at or above the \$10 million mark.
-O'ahu had 12 transactions in the first half of 2022 versus just 2 in the first half of 2021, which is a 500% increase from the first half of 2021.
+Oʻahu had 12 transactions in the first Covid-concerns and travel mandates have relaxed, and the shift in work-from-home and/or remote half of 2022 versus just 2 in the first half of 2021, work policies have led to continued domestic interest which is a 500% increase from the first half of 2021. in luxury real estate.
+Demand may be bolstered by interest from international buyers as travel to and from Asia and Canada continues to rebound.